masugadesign/lab-reports-craft-cms/README.md

 ## Debugging

-Lab Reports writes errors/exceptions to the `storage/logs/labreports.log` file.
+Lab Reports writes most errors/exceptions to the `storage/logs/labreports.log` file.
 In some cases, some errors may bypass that log and Craft will write them to the `web.log` or `queue.log` files.

 When the Lab Reports `debug` configuration option is enabled, the plugin logs additional information.
 Each debug log line is prefixed with `[DEBUG]`.

+Errors/Exceptions that occur during the report build process are stored in the `Report` element's `statusMessage` property.
+The value is displayed on the `Report` detail page in the control panel.
+Any report build that results in an "error" status should have a `statusMessage` value which may be helpful in diagnosing issues with the report template or configuration.

 ## Basic Reports